 It is good for the health to eat fish and shellfish 2-3 times a week and to vary the choice of fish.
 It is also good for the environment, since it reduces the pressure on individual species.

-There are currently two environmental certificates used in Sweden – MSC (Marine Stewardship Council) and KRAV.
-The environmental certificates guarantee that the fish come from stable populations that are fished sustainably and that they are caught or farmed in a way that affects the environment as little as possible.
+There are currently three environmental labels used in Sweden – MSC (Marine Stewardship Council), ASC (Aquaculture Stewardship Council) and KRAV.
+These environmental labels certifies that the fish originate from stable populations that are fished sustainably and that they are caught or farmed using methods with less impact on the environment.

 Did you know...